BSc-Web-Apps/hall-pass-RafaelPestana888/README.md

    npm install -g expo-cli
    ```

-3. If you want to develop for Android, you will need to install the Android Studio and the Android SDK:

-   - Visit https://developer.android.com/studio to download this onto your machine.
-   - During installation, make sure to check the box for "Android SDK" and the Android SDK Platform-Tools when selecting components.
-   - Upon completion of the installation, open Android Studio to finish configuring the SDK Manager.

-4. On your phone, install **Expo Go** from the app store for your device.
+3. On your phone, install **Expo Go** from the app store for your device.

 ## Running the project